Jimmy-Z/potato-routing/README.md

 	* in this tutorial, we use wireguard.
 		* preferably accompanied with udp2raw or phantun.
 * our default gateway will be the side router.
-* when traffic reach side router, it will be routed to main router or VPN accordingly.
+* when outgoing packets reach side router, it will be routed to main router or VPN accordingly.
 * and a special DNS configuration is required.
 	* obviously we can't use DNS from ISP.
 	* use DNS from VPN will not be optimal.